North Korean man arrested in Kim Jong Nam's death

 Malaysian police have declined to release his body to North Korea without DNA from next-of-kin.

-"This is a Malaysian investigation, the crime happened in our country and we have processes and laws to deal with such matters," Selangor police chief Abdul Samah Mat told CNN.
+"This is a Malaysian investigation, the crime happened in our country and we have processes and laws to deal with such matters," Mat told CNN.

+"For the post-mortem and autopsy to be completed we need to have DNA to be able to identify the body and we have not had that yet," he added.

+The Selangor police chief said he had not received a toxicology report.